etesync/etesync-dav/README.md

 * `http://localhost:37358/`
 * `http://localhost:37358/me@etesync.com/`

-On most clients this should automatically detect your calendars/address books.
+On most clients this should automatically detect your collections (i.e. calendars and address books).

-If your client does not automatically detect your collections (calendars or address books), you will need to manually add them.
-You need to find the “collection URL” for each calendar and address book you want to add.
+If your client does not automatically detect your collections, you will need to manually add them.
+You need to find the “collection URL” for each collection you want to add.
 Currently, the simplest way to do this is to log in to the web interface provided by the internal Radicale server.
 Just open [http://localhost:37358/](http://localhost:37358/) in your browser (or substitute “localhost” for the hostname or IP address of the etesync-dav instance).
 Then you will need to log in using the username and password given by the `etesync-dav-manage` tool as described above (run `etesync-dav